inarli/search-aggregator/README.md

 [![N|Test Results](https://raw.githubusercontent.com/mustafaileri/search-aggregator/master/sample_outputs/sample-extended-result.png)](https://raw.githubusercontent.com/mustafaileri/search-aggregator/master/sample_outputs/sample-extended-result.png)

 ### How to use it?
-You can use it after dwonload it via composer.
+You can use it after download it via composer.

 ```php
 $searcher = new Searcher();